influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/plugins/inputs.md

 The Conntrack input plugin collects stats from Netfilter's conntrack-tools.

 The conntrack-tools provide a mechanism for tracking various aspects of network connections as they are processed by netfilter.
 At runtime, conntrack exposes many of those connection statistics within /proc/sys/net.
 Depending on your kernel version, these files can be found in either /proc/sys/net/ipv4/netfilter or /proc/sys/net/netfilter and will be prefixed with either ip_ or nf_.
 This plugin reads the files specified in its configuration and publishes each one as a field, with the prefix normalized to ip_.

 ### [Consul (consul)](https://github.com/influxdata/telegraf/tree/release-1.5/plugins/inputs/consul)

 The Consul input plugin will collect statistics about all health checks registered in the Consul.
 It uses Consul API to query the data.
-It will not report the telemetry but Consul can report those stats already using StatsD protocol if needed.
+It will not report the telemetry but Consul can report those stats already using StatsD protocol, if needed.

 ### [Couchbase (couchbase)](https://github.com/influxdata/telegraf/tree/release-1.5/plugins/inputs/couchbase)